How to come up with Content Ideas

 I even go a step further and note down any background business projects I want to get done.

-the content plan
+How to organise content ideas – the content plan

 Now it’s time to merge the ideas bank with the master plan.
 This is just a simple plug and play.